xwang-phunware/maas-engagement-ios-sdk/Samples/README.md

 - Display monitored geofences
 - Manage messages in message center

-## MapScenarios
+## EngagementScenarios

 ### Overview
 - Each use case requires setup in the AppDelegate but provides specific examples in the individual view controllers

 ### LocalNotificationHandlerViewController
-- Provides an local notification handler allowing app to intercept and choose to display a custom notification
+- Provides a local notification handler allowing app to intercept and choose to display a custom notification

 ##### Usage:
 - Fill out `applicationId`, `accessKey`, and `signatureKey` in app delegate